Mileage 'Sensitive' Cars - Should You Drive Them?

 "My car is a collectable now I shouldn't put too many miles on it".
 "The values of these things has gone crazy, I need to keep the miles off" "It's a limited edition car, I don't want to put too many miles on the clock" I hear this a lot.

 But what's really the case here?
 What actually made me write this article in the first place was a phone call from a good friend who has recently taken delivery of a stunning Porsche GT4.
 I was standing by a coffee machine in my local store and out of the blue the phone rings and Chris is asking me what my take is on not putting too many miles on 'special' cars?
 I.e. the new GT4.

-I believe around 130 GT4's are allocated to the UK in 2015 with even less allocation for 2016.
+I believe around 130 GT4's were allocated to the UK in 2015 with even less allocation for 2016.
 Needless to say this car is a classic example of what I see a lot of people perceiving to be a 'mileage sensitive car'.

 Taking a step back for a minute, I was - until recently - one of those people, so I totally get the mind set, but upon the surprise call from my GT4 owning friend while i was mid cappuccino dispensing - it turned out to be a blessing in disguise, because I didn't evaluate the question as much as I usually would and actually ended up talking from the heart and not immediately from the mind.